FaceFocusVR/.github/README_safety.md

 $$

 <br/><br/>
 These 3.14 cm² describe the area that the IR radiation covers at a distance of 1 cm from the LED, independent of the size of the eye.
 Since the LEDs are positioned on the outside of the eye, a significant portion of the radiation is already lost to the sides.
 Additionally, the surface area of the eye is much smaller than 3.14 cm².
 Consequently, the eye receives only a fraction of the radiation distributed over the 3.14 cm² area.
-However, since we are calculating based on the worst-case scenario, we will use the entire area for our calculations.

 If you've been paying attention, you might wonder: Why don't I use the smaller area that hits the eye, which would result in a much higher calculated power per cm² and could potentially exceed safe limits?